ddrake/Integrated_Farm_Budget_Tool/README.md

 The current implementation is just beginning development with a goal of verifying this Python codebase against Kelley's benchmarking.xlsx Excel workbook.
 Once the logic has been validated and a detailed roadmap proposed, the plan is to build a publicly available web application, possibly in Django.
 Having registered to use this application, an operator could enter/upload farm-specific data and then use the tool to evaluate various alternatives across various price and yield scenarios to both maximize profitability while also minimizing risks.

-At this point the revenue, cost, gov_pmt and crop_ins components are complete and tested.
-The last component: cash_flow will be built and tested shortly.
+At this point, all the components (revenue, cost, gov_pmt, crop_ins, and cash_flow) are complete and reasonably well tested, but there is more refactoring and testing to do.

 ## Prerequisites